 Biography

 Rafaël Rozendaal (1980) is a Dutch-Brazilian artist who currently lives in New York.
 He uses the internet as his canvas.
-Rozendaal’s artistic practice comprises animations, websites, NFTs, installations, tapestries, prints and writing.
+Rozendaal’s artistic practice comprises animations, websites, NFTs, installations, tapestries, prints, writing and since 2023, painting.
 His work takes shape through a range of transformations – from movement into abstraction, from virtual into physical space, and from website and NFTs to print – with all of them informing each other.
 All of his works have one thing in common: they stem from a fascination with moving images and interactivity in its most basic form.
-Although Rozendaal is best known for his artworks in the form of websites and NFTs he sees no hierarchy between his digital and physical works: ‘The experience that you have when you are at home using Abstract Browsing on your computer is as authentic as viewing one of the tapestries in a gallery.
-From my point of view: the Internet is like a waterfall, an exhibition more like an aquarium’.

 His work is regularly exhibited, not only in Europe and the U.S. but also in Asia and South America.
 He has worked with institutions such as the MoMA New York, Centre Pompidou, the Whitney Museum, the Folkwang Museum, Kunstverein Frankfurt, Media Art Institute and the Stedelijk Museum Amsterdam.
 He is a regular speaker on digital art topics and his work is discussed in international publications such as Time Magazine, Wall Street Journal, Flash Art and Interview.
 Rozendaal is also the founder of the exhibition concept Bring Your Own Beamer, an evening where artists bring their own projectors to display their digital work.
 Since 2010 there have been over 100 BYOB exhibitions, including one at the Venice Biennale.